-- 1. Criteria for initial application to the University can be found in the Catalog on p.
-236. - Students applying to a Franklin Pierce Graduate Education program should provide transcripts to demonstrate a CGPA of 2.8 or higher. - Students applying to a Franklin Pierce Graduate Education program who provide transcripts to demonstrating a CGPA of 2.79 or lower must work through the Education Division to explore potential solutions and/or alternative pathways to acceptance. - Full acceptance into all Education programs (M.Ed. and/or certification) carries the following requirements: - Complete ED501, ED505, and ED506 with a grade of B- or higher - Pass a fingerprinting criminal records check through the State of New Hampshire and Federal agency with a clean record - Demonstrate basic reading, writing, and mathematic competencies through Praxis Core exams or with SAT, ACT, or GRE scores above the national 50th percentile - Complete and submit an Education Application form
+- 1. Criteria for initial application can be found in the Admissions section of the Catalog. - Students applying to a Franklin Pierce Graduate Education program should provide transcripts to demonstrate a CGPA of 2.8 or higher. - Students applying to a Franklin Pierce Graduate Education program who provide transcripts to demonstrating a CGPA of 2.79 or lower must work through the School of Education to explore potential solutions and/or alternative pathways to acceptance. - 2.
+Full acceptance into all Education programs (M.Ed. and/or certification) carries the following requirements: - Complete ED501, ED505, and ED506 with a grade of B- or higher - Pass a fingerprinting criminal records check through the State of New Hampshire and Federal agency with a clean record - Demonstrate basic reading, writing, and mathematic competencies through Praxis Core exams or with SAT, ACT, or GRE scores above the national 50th percentile - Complete and submit an Education Application form